By Mayo Clinic staff

-Often, we are confronted in life with situations that, frankly, feel like lemons — a skin or breast cancer diagnosis, sagging skin post-pregnancy or tired eyes after a long day at work staring at a computer.
-I realized not long ago, when asked by a child what I do as a cosmetic and reconstructive surgeon, that I love making lemonade.
-Making lemonade is the opportunity to get involved in a patient’s care at a vulnerable time — after a bad trip to the dermatologist, after a skin cancer diagnosis or a failed peripheral vision test at the eye doctor — and create, not only quality solutions for the patient surgically, but in some cases, enhancements.
+Sometimes, people are confronted with situations that feel like lemons — a skin or breast cancer diagnosis, sagging skin post-pregnancy or tired eyes after a long day at work staring at a computer.
+Plastic surgeons may refer to these situations as “making lemonade,” that is, they can take a bad situation and make it better.
+They have the opportunity to ease a patient’s mind and care for them at a vulnerable time, such as after a skin cancer diagnosis or a failed peripheral vision test at the eye doctor, and create quality surgical solutions to restore and enhance their lives.

 One area where this is most gratifying is with an eyelid lift or blepharoplasty.
 This procedure is a fairly low-risk, straightforward process where excess skin, and sometimes fat, is removed from the upper or lower eyelids through very fine incisions.